crest-lab/crest-docs/page/examples/mlip.md

 {% endcapture %}
 {% include codecell.html content=toml_threads %}

-Here CREST runs **4 parallel jobs**, each with its own fmlip-relay server that is limited to 4 CPU threads &mdash; instead of 16 servers all fighting over the same 16 cores.
+Here CREST runs **4 parallel jobs**, each with its own fmlip-relay server that is limited to 4 CPU threads, instead of 16 servers all fighting over the same 16 cores.
 The setting is echoed in the calculation summary printout as `Server thread cap`.
 The same applies when the MLIP is used as the refinement level of a [composite setup](composite.html), which is the recommended way to combine it with a